Job Applicant Privacy Notice

 The type of personal information we collect

-To manage individuals’ applications to work with the Link group of organisations, Link collects and processes the following information about you:
+To manage individuals’ applications to work or volunteer with the Link group of organisations, Link may collect and process the following information about you as appropriate to the vacant position applied for :

 • Link careers portal username and password (if applying online);